fmegahed/shoulder_fatigue_modeling/README.md

 - q4

 ## Setup
 **IMPORTANT:** A Python virtual environment is highly recommended.
 You can learn how to create a virtual environment [here](https://docs.python.org/3/library/venv.html).
-Different operating systems have different ways of creating virtual environments.
+Different operating systems have different methods necessary to create a virtual environment.

 This project uses `Python 3.9.12` (download [here](https://www.python.org/downloads/release/python-3912/)).
 To run the notebook files in this project, you will need to install `pycaret`.
 To do this, run the command below in your terminal:
 ~~~
 pip install pycaret[full]
 ~~~
-Once it is done downloading, you should be able to run all of the Jupyter Notebook files (extension `.ipynb`) without issue.
+Once it is done downloading, you should be able to run all of the Jupyter Notebook files without issue.

 ## Project Directory Structure:
 The data that is used to generate all of the results is stored in the `data/` directory.
 The file that is used is `initial_features_mod.csv`.
 This file is a modified version of the `initial_features.csv` file, with additional rows to make model generation simpler.
 The resulting data generated from the code is stored under the `outputs/` directory and its subdirectories.